ImperialSpaceCoalition/Joshua-s-Quiz/README.md

 # Joshua-s-Quiz
 # Coding Quiz Assignment

-Welcome to Joshua's Coding Quiz assignment!
+Welcome to My Coding Quiz assignment!
 This project is designed to test your knowledge of various programming concepts.
-The quiz covers a range of topics, including HTML, JavaScript, and CSS.
+The quiz covers a range of topics, including basic HTML, JavaScript, and CSS.

 ## Getting Started